-\paragraph{Training Stability and the Optimization Lens.} An orthogonal view emphasizes numerical stability and optimization dynamics as bottlenecks that can stall generalization; \citet{Prieto2025GrokkingNumericalStability} argue that operating near the edge of numerical stability can induce grokking-like delays and propose remedies that restore or accelerate test performance.
+\textbf{Training Stability and the Optimization Lens.} An orthogonal view emphasizes numerical stability and optimization dynamics as bottlenecks that can stall generalization; \citet{Prieto2025GrokkingNumericalStability} argue that operating near the edge of numerical stability can induce grokking-like delays and propose remedies that restore or accelerate test performance.
 Similar to this perspective, \citet{thilak2022slingshot} identify a mechanism called "Slingshot" in which cyclic phase transitions in adaptive optimizers co-occur with grokking.
 The early spectral characteristics of learning curves have also been proposed as predictors of grokking, reducing the need for long training \citep{notsawo2023predicting}.
-In a more general study, \citet{liu2022towards} develops an effective theory of representation learning, showing that generalization emerges in a specific zone for the weights of a network called the "Goldilocks Zone".
-Grokking occurs when the weights enter this region, which is a narrow phase between memorization and confusion.
-In broader perspectives, grokking is linked to phenomena such as double descent and emergent abilities \citep{huang2024unified, davies2023unifying}, suggesting that delayed generalization is caused by the competition between memorization and generalization circuits.
-These studies show that both data and representation dependent dynamics play roles in the emergence of grokking phenomena.
-As a result, grokking can be affected by architectural, optimization dynamics, and data-related interventions. \paragraph{Grokking beyond arithmetic and Delay Mitigation.} Grokking is not limited to algorithmic tasks.
-It has been observed in some computer vision and natural understanding tasks \citep{Liu2023Omnigrok, Lee2024Grokfast}.
-Also, structural grokking has been shown to occur in language models, where models discover hierarchical sentence structures after extensive training \citep{murty2023grokking, zhu2024critical}.
-As more practical tasks exhibit grokking behavior, an important and interesting research question is how we can reduce the delay between memorization and generalization.
-Practical interventions have been shown to be effective to shorten or remove the grokking delay \citep{Lee2024Grokfast, lyle2025can}. \emph{Grokfast} amplifies slow (low-frequency) gradient components via simple optimizer-side filters, consistently accelerating grokking across tasks and architectures \citep{Lee2024Grokfast}.
-In Section \ref{subsec:compare-grokfast}, we discuss the algorithmic and conceptual benefits of our proposed method over Grokfast.
+In a more general study, \citet{liu2022towards} develop an effective theory of representation learning, showing that generalization emerges in a specific zone for the weights of a network called the "Goldilocks Zone".
+Grokking occurs when the weights enter this region, a narrow phase between memorization and confusion.
+In broader perspectives, grokking has been linked to phenomena such as double descent and emergent abilities \citep{huang2024unified, davies2023unifying}, suggesting that delayed generalization can arise from competition between memorization and generalization dynamics.
+Recent theoretical analyses have studied grokking in high-dimensional linear and logistic regression models under Gaussian assumptions, relating delayed generalization to spectral properties of the empirical covariance near interpolation thresholds \citep{beck2025grokking,levigrokking}.
+Taken together, these studies show that both data and representation dependent dynamics play roles in the emergence of grokking phenomena.
+As a result, grokking can be affected by architectural, optimization dynamics, and data-related interventions.